YevheniiKovryzhenko/RRTV_TiltWing/README.md

 ## Hello there 👋

 This Matlab-Simulink-deployed autopilot is designed as a replacement for the stock PX4 flight controller and guidance system.
-This provides as interface layer for all communication remote-pilot functionality.
+This provides an interface layer for all communication remote-pilot functionality.

 # Integration with PX4